AndileNdlovu911/StudentManagement/README.md

-# StudentManagement
+# About
- Created a Student Management system using PL/SQL and Oracle SQL developer.
-This project gave me an understanding on how to use PL/SQL procedures, triggers and conditionals.
+A simple Student Management system created PL/SQL and Oracle SQL developer.
+This project gave me an understanding on how to use PL/SQL procedures and conditionals.

+#Functionalities
+On this program you can add, update, view enrolled students and delete student(s) using SQL.

 # Technologies used
 - Oracle SQL Developer